...maybe not straight away, but over time.

 Everyone reads reviews nowadays, and their reaction is likely to be a combination of both.

 No-one has to actively search for Google reviews, they are displayed in every search.
-In addition, many more reviews are being written - sixteen of the seventeen reviews of the surgery above have been written in the last two years and fourteen of those in the last twelve months alone.
+In addition, many more reviews are being written - fourteen of the seventeen reviews of the surgery above have been written in the last twelve months.
 That pattern is not going to reverse itself any time soon.

 Surgeries must engage - with Google.
 That does not mean abandoning any current patient feedback mechanisms, far from it, but it does mean incorporating modern professional review management into their interaction with patients.